-We have also put in place a longer-term strategic program to transform the way we work and provide treatment and care to service users.
-This program includes improvements in the infrastructure needed to support service users and staff.
-This strategic program is assisting our implementation of the priorities identified in the NHS Long Term Plan.
+We have also put in place a longer-term strategic programme to transform the way we work and provide treatment and care to service users.
+This programme includes improvements in the infrastructure needed to support service users and staff.
+This strategic programme is assisting our implementation of the priorities identified in the NHS Long Term Plan.